tinitus74/Alstom/UserComputer/xla/readme.txt

 This is the folder containing the xla.

-To use it, first run Excel then open the AppLib.xls file.

-To generate scripts for Sikuli automation:
+To use it and generate scripts for Sikuli automation:
 - run Excel
 - open AppLib.xls file
 - open AppLibTool.xla